 The incident has been confirmed by the Aurora city government, the Aurora Police Department and the FBI, the latter of which said it was aware of the situation but declined to say whether it is investigating due to U.S. Department of Justice policy.

-The city discovered the fraudulent activity on April 30, the day after it happened, according to Aurora Mayor John Laesch.
+The city discovered the fraudulent activity on April 30, the day after it happened, Aurora Mayor John Laesch said during an interview on Tuesday.

 He called it a “very sophisticated cyber attack,” but said the city currently believes its internal systems were not compromised.

-Laesch declined to give a dollar amount, or even a ballpark estimate, for how much went missing from city accounts.
+Laesch similarly declined to give a dollar amount or even a ballpark estimate during the interview.

-The Aurora Police Department and other partners are trying to figure out the actual amount, a city spokesperson said.
-It is an active investigation, the spokesperson said, and do not want to compromise its integrity.
+The Aurora Police Department and other partners are trying to figure out the actual amount, and the city doesn’t want to compromise the integrity of the active investigation, the city spokesperson said on Tuesday.

-Once the city became aware of the fraudulent payments, it took immediate steps to mitigate the impact and begin recovery efforts, according to a statement that Aurora provided to The Beacon-News.
+Once Aurora became aware of the fraudulent payments, it took immediate steps to mitigate the impact and begin recovery efforts, according to a statement the city provided to The Beacon-News on Tuesday.

 Officials remain hopeful that funds may be recovered as the investigation continues, the statement said, and it noted that the city maintains insurance for incidents like this one.